h3-Hanouzz/windows-program-automation/README.md

 # A Windows Gaming PC program automation script
-Essentially what I use instead of Ninite because it's faster and more diverse.
-This uses PowerShell, so it will need to be executed using the Windows Terminal on Windows 11 or PowerShell as admin on Windows 10.
+Essentially what I use instead of Ninite because it can be configured to do more than install stuff.
+There are versions for both cmd.exe and PowerShell.
+Both will need to be run as administrator in order to work properly.
-Windows 10 links coming soon.

 Credits: @Chocolatey